Ioan-Alexandru96/wellness-app/docs/plan/backlog.md

 # 1. define objective
-calculate someone's ideal weight and offer options/advices for acheiving  it.
+    track issues and have team visibility

 # 2. define entities

 ## user
-- user can read multiple recipes.
+    user can work on multiple projects
-- user can buy multiple products.
+    user can be assigned to multiple tasks

-- user can play multiple sports.
+## project

-## recipe
+    a project can have multiple users

-- recipe can be read by multiple users
+    a project can have multiple sprints

-## product
+## sprint
-- product can be bought by multiple users.
+    a sprint can hold multiple tasks

-## sport
+## task
-- sport can be played by multiple users
+    tasks must be filtered by project

 # 3. create epics
 - user
-- recipe
+- project
-- product
+- sprint
-- sport
+- task

 # 4. create backlog
- add user stories
+- add user stories

 ## register
 - view register page
 - register with email and password